 The Options Clearing Corporation (OCC) was also created as a guarantor for all stock options contracts.
 The OCC guarantees the performance and delivery of every stock option contract.

 The American Stock Exchange (AMEX), Philadelphia Stock Exchange (PHLX), and the Pacific Exchange (PCX) all began trading stock options by 1976.
 (The PCX was demutualized in 2002).
-To read more about the use of options throughout history, and to find more information to further explain option trading, click here.

 While there are many more areas that can help to explain option trading, this is a basic overview of what stock options are, and where and how they started.